hapax/hapax.github.io/assets/teaching.md

 taste for the unknown.
 The stakes couldn't be higher.
-So while reluctance is understandable, I think curriculum writers need to get out of the pickup trucks and talk to professional hikers, people who know the landscape, use the trails.
+So while reluctance is understandable, I think curriculum writers need to get out of the pickup trucks and talk to the professionals, people who know the landscape and use the trails,.
 They need to move mathematics out of the scrubland, and into the 21st century with all its challenges and complexities.